jenniferlidotson/reading-notes/102/class5.md

 [What is CSS?](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)

 CSS (Cascading Style Sheets) allows you to create great-looking web pages!
-During this assignment we focused on adding colors.
+During this assignment, we focused on adding colors.

 ## Here are CSS "cheat sheets” that are helpful for coding